Doubly random polytopes: Appendix: An application of the doubly-random model

 \section{Appendix: An application of the doubly-random model}

 This appendix is motivated by an application of random polytopes considered in \cite{JKR}.
 In \cite{JKR}, Joswig, Kaluba, and Ruff consider randomized methods for approximating the convex hull of a finite set for outlier detection in machine learning.
 Given a finite set $X$, arising from a real data set, the authors use a \emph{dual bounding body} construction to approximate $X$; the goal is then to use the dual bounding body to decide whether a new point is close to $X$.
-This dual bounding body construction of \cite{JKR} is based on the dual $P^{\circ}$ of $P \sim P_1(d, m)$, and an important step to determine the average of the vertices of this dual bounding body.
+This dual bounding body construction of \cite{JKR} is based on the dual $P^{\circ}$ of a random polytope $P \sim P_1(d, m)$, and an important step of their procedure is to determine the center of the dual bounding body generated; that is to find the average position of its vertices.
 Unfortunately, the dual bounding body may have very many vertices and so precisely determining the center may not be computationally feasible.
-To this end, the question become how well can a sample of the vertices from the dual bounding body approximate the center.
+To this end, the question becomes how well can a sample of the vertices from the dual bounding body approximate the center.
 Because the dual bounding body is a modified version of the dual of $P \sim P_1(d, m)$ taking a sample of its vertices is closely tied to $Q \sim P_2(d, m, p)$.
 For the purposes of applying what's been established here to the dual bounding body construction of \cite{JKR} we are interested in the following question.

 \begin{question} For $m > d \geq 2$, $\pi \in [0, 1]$ and $\epsilon > 0$, how large should be $N = N(m, d, \pi, \epsilon)$ so that with probability at least $1 - \pi$ the center of a random sample of $N$ vertices from $P^{\circ}$, $P \sim P_1(d, m)$ is within distance $\epsilon$ of the origin? \end{question}